fufuok/utils/DOC.md

 func CutString(s, sep string) (before, after string, found bool)
 ```

-CutString slices s around the first instance of sep\, returning the text before and after sep\.
-The found result reports whether sep appears in s\.
-If sep does not appear in s\, cut returns s\, ""\, false\.
-Ref: go1\.18
+CutString slices s around the first instance of sep, returning the text before and after sep.
+The found result reports whether sep appears in s.
+If sep does not appear in s, cut returns s, "", false.
+Ref: go1.18

 ## func Djb33